MRes Primary Care (Web-based Learning) / Course details

 - Team working is important for all health professionals and especially Public Health specialists.
 This unit has an assessed on-line group working exercise run over a two week period.

-If you have any questions about the content of this unit, please contact the course unit leader, Omer Ali, via email on email@example.com.
-If you have any other queries, please contact the PGT programme administrators via email on firstname.lastname@example.org
+If you have any questions about the content of this unit, please contact the course unit leader, Elizabeth Dalgarno, via email at email@example.com.
+If you have any other queries, please contact the PGT programme administrators via email at firstname.lastname@example.org